 The downside is you have to select one U.S. airline for the credit, so you can’t mix and match fees from different airlines.

-Things that are generally not reimbursable are airline tickets, upgrades, mileage points purchases, mileage points transfer fees, gift cards, duty-free purchases, and award tickets are not deemed to be incidental fees.
+Things that are generally not reimbursable are airline tickets, upgrades, mileage points purchases, mileage points transfer fees, gift cards, duty-free purchases, and award tickets that are not deemed to be incidental fees.

 $200 Uber Credit